foolscapcon/foolscap-newsletter/_emails/2019-12-07-foolscap-2020-programming.md

 ### 🏨 Book Hotel Rooms Now To Enjoy Expanded Programming — and Sleep

 It’s time to book your rooms!
 Join us at the Sea-Tac Hilton and don't worry about driving home.
-Visit the [Foolscap website](https://www.foolscap.org/location/) or use code Foolscap20 to get our [special rate](https://book.passkey.com/go/foolscap2020).
+Visit the [Foolscap website](https://www.foolscap.org/location/) or use code Foolscap20 at the [Hilton booking site](https://book.passkey.com/go/foolscap2020) to get our special rate.

 📆 Foolscap 2020 - Feb 7-9